reactor/reactor-core/README.md

 ### Async Distributed : WorkQueueProcessor

 Similar to TopicProcessor regarding thread per subscriber but this time exclusively distributing the input data signal to the next available Subscriber.
 [WorkQueueProcessor](http://projectreactor.io/core/docs/api/?reactor/core/publisher/WorkQueueProcessor.html) is also able to replay detected dropped data downstream (error or cancel) to any Subscriber ready.
+Similar to TopicProcessor regarding thread per subscriber but this time exclusively distributing the input data signal to the next available Subscriber.
+[WorkQueueProcessor](http://projectreactor.io/docs/core/release/api/reactor/core/publisher/WorkQueueProcessor.html) is also able to replay detected dropped data downstream (error or cancel) to any Subscriber ready.

 ```java
 WorkQueueProcessor<Integer> queue = WorkQueueProcessor.create();